-Suzanne specialises in a strength-based approach to change, engagement, quality improvement and safety and particularly enjoys helping people learn more about their thinking.
-She is an experienced facilitator and event organiser, practiced in the use of World Cafe and Open Space Technology.
-She designs and delivers seminars and masterclasses, and was part of an award-winning training combination for the Health Services Journal.
+Suzanne loves sharing her understanding of AI, and strength-based approaches to change, quality improvement and safety.
+She is an experienced facilitator and event organiser, including the use of World Cafe and Open Space Technology.
+She runs seminars and master classes, and was part of an award-winning training combination for the Health Services Journal.
 She offers appreciative supervision and reflective practice.

-Suzanne is the author of nine strength-based and Appreciative Inquiry-related training materials, articles, and book chapters.
+She is the author of nine strength-based and Appreciative Inquiry-related training materials, articles, and book chapters.
 The most recent is Reflections: an Appreciative Journal and Practical Resource Book.
 Her working life began in Africa, and she has worked in the UK public sector for 25+ years since.
 She is interested in the connections between AI and spirituality, and enjoys sci-fi, yoga and dogs, the beauty of living in NE Scotland and being part of the wider Findhorn community.

 Senior associate Helen has more than 20 years’ experience across both the voluntary and private sector in youth, health, community and land sectors, including ten years delivering environmental and community regeneration projects across the north west.